Census Bureau Releases New Ads to Remind Households It’s Not Too Late

 The outreach campaign is multifaceted, diverse, and designed to motivate the public to respond to the 2020 Census.
 Its goal is to reach everyone living in the United States, including historically hard-to-count groups.

-Our goal is a complete and accurate count of everyone living in the United States.
-We don’t want potential rumors or misinformation to keep you from responding.
+Our goal was a complete and accurate count of everyone living in the U.S..
+We didn't want potential rumors or misinformation keeping you from responding.

 Census Bureau Launches Updated 2020 Census Website